 The scenic Illinois River, which features serene water rippling over ancient flint rock, invites visitors to enjoy its natural beauty from rafts, canoes or kayaks.
 Watch sunfish swim alongside you as mild rapids take you on a float trip through some of the most delightful scenery in the state near Tahlequah.
 Several outfitters are located along the river banks for convenient equipment and lodging rentals.

-Fuel: Settle into a patio seat at Iguana Cafee and sink your teeth into a tasty sandwich and indulge in a refreshing smoothie, or head over to Sam & Ella’s Chicken Palace for hearty, topping-heavy slices of pizza.
+Fuel: Settle into a patio seat at Drip before sinking your teeth into a tasty crepe and indulging in a refreshing smoothie or cup of coffee, or head over to Sam & Ella’s Chicken Palace for hearty, topping-heavy slices of pizza.

 Rest: Check into a yurt at Elephant Rock Nature Park and enjoy features like air conditioning, a bathroom and full kitchen with stellar views of the river winding through the surrounding Ozark woodlands.